liuwuliuyun/tf-mcp-server/docs/telemetry.md

 ## Technology Used

-We use **Azure Monitor OpenTelemetry** to collect and transmit telemetry data:
+We use **Azure Monitor OpenTelemetry Exporters** to collect and transmit telemetry data:

 - **OpenTelemetry Standard**: Industry-standard observability framework (CNCF project)
 - **Azure Application Insights**: Microsoft's application performance management service
+- **Explicit Tracking Only**: We only collect data from our `@track_tool_call` decorator - no automatic instrumentation
+- **No Application Logs**: Your logger.info/debug statements are NOT collected
+- **No HTTP Tracing**: HTTP requests from libraries like httpx are NOT collected
 - **Secure Transmission**: All data is encrypted in transit using HTTPS
 - **Data Retention**: Data is retained according to Azure Application Insights default policies (90 days)
+- **Batched Exports**: Telemetry is exported every 60 seconds to minimize network overhead

 ## How to Opt Out